nio036/multicraft-docker/README.md

-Single Multicraft container modified from LZStealth. updated Clutch152 code to run on ubuntu server 18.4 LTS
+Single Multicraft container modified from LZStealth and Clutch152.
+I update the code to run on ubuntu server 18.4 LTS

 ## by nio036